Monami85/SQL_query/README.md

 <br />
 Objectives
 <br />
-The Rockbuster management team has outlined several key questions to guide the analysis :
+The Rockbuster management team has outlined several key questions to guide the analysis : <br />
 a.
 Which movies contributed the most/least to revenue gain? <br />
 b.
 What was the average rental duration for all videos? <br />
 c.
 Which countries are Rockbuster customers based in? <br />